anettrolikova/planett/index.md

 I used to work with Ethereum Governance project, have a lot of insights about Ethereum Community and it’s members especially from Ethereum Governance an Core Devs perspective.
 I love Ethereum Community 🤗

+## Are you interested in collaboration?
+Email me anette.rolikova@gmail.com 😊

 # My Ethereum Story
 I may be seen as someone who just appeared on Crypto Twitter with cute face and got hundreds of followers on Twitter.
 Which is absolutely not true.
 Here’s the story in bullet points: